 DO NOT SKIP portions of the program.
 That won’t work.
 Do it as it’s supposed to be done.
 It works!!!

 If you do the Relationship Inventory too early, you will think you are over it when you’re not.
 You will think you have uncovered everything when you have not.
 You will take shortcuts that you really shouldn’t take.

 This work is about working out the bad and working in the good.
 There is a system to it and it’s been created over 25 years.
 There is a rhyme and a reason to it – if you short cut it, you’re going to have less than optimal results.
 Build your foundation; build your life.
 Learn your lessons – don’t rush it.

 There are 2 books and many articles and the Mean Lady Talking Podcast and the YouTube videos.
-We offer courses, workshops, seminars and the boot camps as well as individual coaching and counseling.
-If you need the support, please join a boot camp!
-They are amazing!
+We offer courses, workshops, seminars and the boot camps as well as individual coaching and counseling for anyone around the world via Zoom video conference.
+If you need the support, please join a boot camp or sign up for individual counseling!

 But this program from the beginning pages of GPYB to the last pages of GBOT, should be something you are familiar with and you see how all the parts work together.

 If you are outside the US or want to purchase GPYB somewhere other than Amazon, go to THIS PAGE for options.